Islamic world unites to help desperately poor Afghanistan - ExBulletin

 Speakers also called for a swift opening of the country’s banking system and, collectively, with the United Nations and international banking institutions, for assistance to Afghanistan.
 Pakistani Prime Minister Imran Khan addressed his remarks to the United States, urging Washington to drop the preconditions for releasing desperately needed funds and restarting Afghanistan’s banking systems.

-Khan appeared to offer the Taliban a pass on the limits of girls’ education, urging the world to understand cultural sensitivities and claiming that human rights and women’s rights mean different things in different countries.
+Khan appeared to offer the Taliban to overstep the boundaries of girls’ education, urging the world to understand cultural sensitivities and saying that human rights and women’s rights mean different things in different countries.
 Other speakers, including OIC President Hussain Ibrahim Taha, stressed the need to protect human rights, especially those of women and girls.

-The acting foreign minister of the new Taliban leadership, Amir Khan Muttaqi, was present in the main hall of the Pakistani parliament, where dozens of foreign ministers from several of the 57 OIC countries had gathered.
+The Taliban leaders’ new acting foreign minister, Amir Khan Muttaqi, was present in the main hall of the Pakistani parliament, where dozens of foreign ministers from many of the 57 OIC countries had gathered.

 This rally is about the Afghan people, said Pakistani Foreign Minister Shah Mahmood Qureshi, who warned that without immediate help Afghanistan was certain to collapse.
 He said this would have horrific consequences, not only in Afghan lives lost to famine and disease, but would most certainly lead to a mass exodus of Afghans.
 Chaos would spread, he predicted, and allow terrorism and drug trafficking to flourish.